 Boundary or classification issues are closely related to Vocabulary.
-Such standard vocabulary is highly relevant for exchange languages for robot to robot interactions it si of critical importance when defining standards that apply to particular domains or applications.
-For example clear distinctions between medical and assistive robotics will be required to ensure that standards that depend on these definitions minimise grey areas of application.
-Similarly it may be important to distinguish between classes of machine, and in particular degrees of autonomy.
+Such standard vocabulary is highly relevant for exchange languages for robot to robot interactions it is of critical importance when defining standards that apply to particular domains or applications.
+For example, clear distinctions between medical and assistive robotics are required to ensure that standards that depend on these definitions minimise grey areas of application.
+Similarly, it may be important to distinguish between classes of machine, and in particular level of "degree of autonomy".